parimal5/CKA/Notes/5. Cluster Maintenance/Cluster Upgrade/README.md

 ## Key Points and Best Practices

-### Before You Start

-- **Backup your cluster:** Always create an etcd snapshot before upgrading
-- **Read release notes:** Review Kubernetes release notes for breaking changes
-- **Test in staging:** Perform the upgrade in a non-production environment first
-- **Plan maintenance window:** Schedule upgrades during low-traffic periods

 ### During Upgrade

 - **One minor version at a time:** Don't skip minor versions (e.g., 1.31 → 1.32 → 1.33)
 - **Control plane first:** Always upgrade control plane nodes before worker nodes
 - **One node at a time:** Upgrade worker nodes sequentially to maintain availability
 - **Monitor carefully:** Watch for any errors or warnings during each step

-### Version Considerations

-- Replace all instances of `v1.33` and `1.33.0` with your target version
-- Ensure your target version is supported and compatible with your workloads
-- Check addon compatibility (CNI, CSI drivers, monitoring tools, etc.)

-### Troubleshooting

-- If a step fails, investigate the error before proceeding
-- Check kubelet logs: `sudo journalctl -u kubelet -f`
-- Verify network connectivity and DNS resolution
-- Ensure sufficient resources (CPU, memory, disk space) on all nodes

-### Rollback Considerations

-- Keep the previous kubeadm version available for potential rollback
-- Document your current configuration before starting
-- Have a tested rollback procedure ready

 ---